 After a quick introduction we were straight down to business.
 Although it was midday, it was cold in mid-December and the wind ripping through the open yard did not encourage smalltalk.
 What is he selling?
 What assets does the business own?
 What liabilities?
 Why is he selling?
 How would we work the company into our existing business?
 Nomad is in transport, but it is in international removals – a different field entirely to this business.
 How much administrative burden is there in this kind of haulage?
 Who does this currently?

-The seller, Dane, was pretty open and direct.
+The seller, Arnold, was pretty open and direct.
 He explained his cash flow problem in more detail.
 He was running two trucks on “distribution” work (collecting curtainsider trailers and delivering pallets at multiple drops, organised by the client) with a client that paid on 45 day terms.
 His third and final truck was taking containers from the ports (mostly Felixstowe) and delivering them in the East of England, on 14 day terms.
 He had taken out a business loan and spent most of it on a truck – the company’s main asset, without borrowing sufficient working capital to keep the business running while waiting for payment from his clients.
 As a result he had had to borrow £13,000 from his friend, who was one of the drivers in the business.
 He wasn’t paying interest on this loan, but he intended it to be a very short-term arrangement and as it stood, he wasn’t able to pay it back quickly.
 Each time he expanded to try and get ahead, the delayed payment terms would take up even more working capital.
 He could utilise invoice factoring to get the money in more quickly, but this comes at a cost and reduces margins, especially for a new business with an inevitably low credit score.
 On top of that, the distribution work took a lot of planning and communication with the drivers.
-Dane was doing this in addition to driving a few shifts himself every week, and it was wearing him down.
+Arnold was doing this in addition to driving a few shifts himself every week, and it was wearing him down.

 We took the details of the truck to work out its value later – our best estimate was £12-13,000 market value (he had paid £16,000 for less than a year before, but he had bought it from the main dealer, overpaying and accelerating the depreciation).
 The company owned some tools and 3 dash cameras, but not much else.
 In terms of debts he had the business loan of £20,000 and the £13,000 he owed to his friend.
 He was looking for someone to take over the business for a price that would simply allow him to pay off his debts.
 He wanted to continue working, but just as a driver, although he was open to the notion of continuing with administrative and organisational duties too.
 Mostly he wanted to be debt-free and rid of the financial hassles.